s0l0ist/node-seal/README.md

 # Microsoft SEAL

-This is a port from C++ to Javascript of the Microsoft SEAL library.
+This is a library wrapper for the Web Assembly port of the C++ Microsoft SEAL library.

-It contains most of the functionality
+It contains high level functions to make using this library easy.
+There are default parameters which can be customized and overridden for advanced use cases.

 Microsoft SEAL is an easy-to-use homomorphic encryption library developed by researchers in the Cryptography Research group at Microsoft Research.
 Microsoft SEAL is written in modern